IoannaGo/Plant-Classification/README.md

 # Dataset
 Dataset required: PlantCLEF 2017 competition dataset.
-#We use "trusted" training dataset & test dataset for this project.
+#/We use "trusted" training dataset & test dataset for this project.
-#We create new folders for both Training and Test dataset.
+/.We create new folders for both Training and Test dataset.
 Each folder contains 100 classes.
 Those classes must be the same name for Train & Test set (e.g. Training and Test folder must contain the class 23).